ludovicmoncla/knowledge-graph-anomaly-detection/README.md

 4. splits positives and negatives into disjoint training, validation, and test subsets;
 5. builds the R-GCN graph using only positive training triples;
-6. trains a new SERAD-KG model, using validation loss for early stopping;
+6. optionally masks positive graph edges during ablation experiments; the default training configuration uses all positive training edges and examples;
+7. reduces the learning rate when validation AUPRC plateaus and uses validation AUPRC for checkpoint selection and early stopping;
-7. selects an anomaly threshold from validation data and computes test AUROC and AUPRC;
+8. selects an anomaly threshold from validation data and computes test AUROC and AUPRC;
-8. exports the checkpoint, individual scores, loss curve, ROC curves, and precision-recall curves.
+9. exports individual scores, the per-epoch training history, loss curve, ROC curves, precision-recall curves, and, unless `--no-save-model` is used, the model checkpoint.

 Consequently, processing ten snapshots currently trains ten independent models;
 the model is not carried forward from one timestamp to the next.